NREL/streamm-tools/doc/source/utilities.rst

 MPI Interface Class
 ============================

-The MPI module :mod:`mpiNREL` provides a common interface for typical communication operations.
+The MPI module :mod:`mpiBase` provides a common interface for typical communication operations.
 The implementation of these operations is handled by derived clases that use a variety of external libraries.
 Currently these include: